rasifrana/clonee-computers/README.md

 This project is a single page website and it is divided into 7 Sections

-- **Section 1** is Landing Page with picture in the background with overlay and has Mian Title and small paragraph about the services , this company offers.
+- **Section 1** is Landing Page with picture and overlay in the background and has Main Title and small paragraph about the services , this company offers.
 A fixed position of NAVIGATION MENU is relative to viewport with top, left and right 0

 - **Section 2** is where company offers some of the main services and is divided into 6 cards that consist of Icon, Heading and Paragraph.
   On Mobile view, each card takes up full width of body.